RingCentral API Rate Limits

 HTTP Response Header. -

-If you encounter a HTTP Response Status code of 429 wait the number of seconds defined in the
+If you encounter a HTTP Response Status code of 429 please wait the number of seconds defined in the

 Retry-After